francescoruggieri/francescoruggieri.github.io/_pages/about.md

 ---

-I am a Ph.D. candidate in the Department of Economics at the University of Chicago.
+I am a Ph.D.
+Candidate in the Department of Economics at the University of Chicago.

 My research focuses on topics in public and urban economics.
 I also develop methods for the identification and estimation of causal parameters with a clear economic interpretation.